danielfett/draft-dpop/main.md

 # DPoP Access Token Request {#access-token-request}

-To request an access token that is bound to a public key using DPoP, the client MUST provide a valid DPoP proof JWT in a `DPoP` header when making an access token request to the authorization server's token endpoint.
-This is applicable for all access token requests regardless of grant type (including, for example, the common `authorization_code` and `refresh_token` grant types but also extension grants such as the JWT authorization grant [@RFC7523]).
-The HTTPS request shown in (#token-request-code) illustrates such an access token request using an authorization code grant with a DPoP proof JWT in the `DPoP` header (extra line breaks and whitespace for display purposes only).
+A DPoP-bound Access Token is an access token that is bound to a public key using DPoP.
+In a DPoP-bound access token request, the client MUST provide a valid `DPoP` header field (see {{#checking}});
+this is applicable to all grant types (including, for example, the common `authorization_code` and `refresh_token` grant types but also extension grants such as the JWT authorization grant [@RFC7523]).
+The HTTPS request shown in (#token-request-code) illustrates such an access token request using an authorization code grant with a DPoP proof (extra line breaks and whitespace for display purposes only).

 !---
 ~~~